rduenasf/birding/docs/birds/hamerk1.md

 scientific_name: "Scopus umbretta"
 order: "Pelecaniformes"
 family: "Scopidae (Hamerkop)"
 description: "Scopus umbretta is a species of bird in the Scopidae (Hamerkop) family.
-It has been observed 2 times."
+It has been observed 2 times.
+It has been photographed.
+It has been recorded."
 species_group: "Shoebill and Hammerkop"
 species_code: "hamerk1"

 sidebar_position: 253
-sidebar_class_name: " "
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Pelecaniformes
   - Scopidae (Hamerkop)
   - Shoebill and Hammerkop
-  - Needs Photo
+  - Has Photo
-  - Needs Audio
+  - Has Audio
 ---

 # Hamerkop <span className='sci_name'>Scopus umbretta</span>